-Managing customer identities and ensuring secure access in such scenarios has become a key challenge for organisations developing B2C and B2B SaaS solutions.
+There are numerous use case scenarios that occur within a typical B2C or B2B SaaS solution: from user interactions via the front-end (browser) for SPAs and classic Web Applications to the native interfaces provided by Mobile and Desktop Apps — each connecting with the participation of Backends, BFFs, APIs and Services.
+Managing customer identities and ensuring secure access in such scenarios has become a key challenge for organisations developing B2C and B2B SaaS solutions, particularly where those identities can originate from multiple sources, too (e.g via Social or Federation).
 Many reach for the option of building a CIAM solution in-house, whilst others look to purchasing 3rd party CIAM vendor SaaS subscriptions or adopting a DIY approach using open-source technology.

-Whichever route you take, a modern CIAM implementation relies heavily on several core components that work together to provide a comprehensive identity management solution that includes:
+Whichever route you take, a modern CIAM architecture relies heavily on several core components that work together to provide a comprehensive identity management solution, each contributing to the overall safety and security whilst enhancing user experiences across the various digital touchpoints:

 - Authentication